antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 The `GroupBy` object exposes a set of methods that can called on each group.
 Some examples are `Max()`, `Min()`, `Count()` etc. The `Count()` method counts the number of values in each group and return them in a new `DataFrame`.
 The `Sum("Ints")` method sums up the values in each group.

-## Parting Thoughts
+## Summary

 We've only explored a subset of the features that `DataFrame` exposes. `Joins`, `Merges`, and `Aggregations` are supported.
 Each column also implements `IEnumerable<T>`, so users can write LINQ queries on columns.
 The custom `DataFrame` formatting code we wrote has a simple example. `ApplyElementwise` is a method that is defined on `PrimitiveDataFrameColumn` that can take in a lambda to apply to each value.
 The complete source code(and documentation) for `Microsoft.Data.Analysis` lives [here](https://github.com/dotnet/corefxlab/tree/master/src/Microsoft.Data.Analysis).
 In a follow up post, I'll go over how to use `DataFrame` with ML.NET and .NET for Spark.
 The decision to use column major backing stores (the Arrow format in particular) allows for zero-copy in .NET for Spark User Defined Functions (UDFs)!

 We always welcome the community's feedback!
 In fact, please feel free to contribute to the [source code](https://github.com/dotnet/corefxlab/tree/master/src/Microsoft.Data.Analysis).
 We've made it easy for users to create new column types that derive from `DataFrameColumn` to add new functionality.
 Support for structs such as `DateTime` and user defined structs is also not as complete as primitive types such as `int`, `float` etc. We believe this preview package allows the community to do data analysis in .NET.
-Give it a [try](https://github.com/dotnet/try/tree/master/NotebookExamples/csharp/Samples) and let us know your thoughts!
+Give it a [try here]( https://github.com/dotnet/try/blob/master/NotebookExamples/csharp/Samples/DataFrame-Getting%20Started.ipynb) and let us know your thoughts!